bibleup/docs/docs/src/guide/README.md

 Then include the CSS using `<link>` or configure through a CDN

 ::: tip NOTE
-- We **recommend** using the single minified build of BibleUp for production rather than including the API and CSS separately.
+- We **recommend** using the single minified build to start up BibleUp with sufficient styling through the config options.
 - You are free to use other CDN registry apart from the one used in the examples
 :::